 Reminders to be sent to supervisor 15 days prior to leave start date.

-Post supervisor approval, all leave request should be send to US HR for approval post supervisor approval.
+The requests which require supervisor approval, would goto US HR Admin for approval post supervisor approval.

 Reminders to be sent to people process every day prior to leave start date.